 There are several places you can look for this type of coverage, starting with your employer.
 A group policy will usually be cheaper than standalone coverage, but remember that you’ll probably lose this coverage if you switch jobs.

 Your financial advisor or life insurance agent can also help you to find a good policy.
 Companies such as Mutual of Omaha, Massmutual and Thrivent all offer good coverage at a reasonable price.
-You can also find quotes online.

 Long-term disability insurance can be a godsend if you become unable to work for an extended period of time.
 One of the worst-case scenarios you can face is to be laid up with a major health condition with no income coming in.
 And your health insurance may not cover certain types of care, such as managed or in-home care.
 So, is disability insurance worth it?

 Be sure to shop around before picking a policy; many carriers offer policies that cater to a specific profession, such as lawyers or CPAs.
 Consult your financial advisor for more information on long-term disability insurance.